PLP-MERN-Stack-Development/week-2-express-js-assignment-KelvinDube514-1/Week2-Assignment.md

 ## ✅ Submission Instructions
 1. Accept the GitHub Classroom assignment invitation
-2. Clone your personal repository that was created by GitHub Classroom
-3. Add the following files to your repository:
+2. Clone your personal repository that w.
+Add the following files to your repository:
    - All your project files (server.js, routes, middleware, etc.)
    - A `README.md` file with:
      - Instructions on how to run your server